Apple’s WWDC 2020 will have more people watching than ever before

 Apple's moment

-Despite the utter chaos and constant tragedy of our time, Apple has created what could be its big moment.

 The world will be watching to discover what it plans to do with all that interest.
-Let the rumour games begin.
+Let the rumor games begin.

 Please follow me on Twitter, or join me in the AppleHolic’s bar & grill and Apple Discussions groups on MeWe.